Key: Walking | Dining | Shopping | Filming | Premieres | Other

 Ric Ocasek, lead singer of The Cars, can not possibly be mistaken for anyone else.
 He is basically the Sandman: gaunt, tall, and wearing all black.
 He wandered into Big Daddy's diner one day.

 A highlight of my celebrity brushes - Mila Kunis, star of Jupiter Ascending, and a million other, better things, like That 70's Show, and Family Guy.
 Marc and I saw her walking in the Village with an albino-esque guy.
-She was very short and he was most likely Macauley Culkin, but I didn't add him to this page as we didn't get a good look at him for some reason.
+She was very short.
+We didn't get a good look at the guy for some reason.

 John Adams himself was waiting in the (unmoving) taxi line with us at Union Station in Washington during the blizzard of December '09.
 2 feet of snow.
 No taxis.
 Sad Paul.